Embedding Theorems for the Dunkl Harmonic Oscillator on the Line: Introduction

-This theorem follows by showing that the stated condition on $f_1$ and $f_2$ characterizes the cases where $P$ can be obtained by the following process: first, restricting $L_\sigma$ to even functions, then restricting to $U$, and finally conjugating by $h$.
-The term of $P$ with $\frac{d}{dx}$ can be removed by conjugation with the product of a positive function, obtaining the operator $H+\sigma(\sigma-1)x^{-2}$; in this way, we get all operators of the form $H+cx^{-2}$ with $c>-1/4$.
+This theorem follows by showing that the stated condition on $f_1$ and $f_2$ characterizes the cases where $P$ can be obtained by the following process: f\/irst, restricting $L_\sigma$ to even functions, then restricting to~$U$, and f\/inally conjugating by $h$.
+The term of $P$ with $\frac{{\rm d}}{{\rm d}x}$ can be removed by conjugation with the product of a positive function, obtaining the operator $H+\sigma(\sigma-1)x^{-2}$; in this way, we get all operators of the form $H+cx^{-2}$ with $c>-1/4$.